 This one doesn't get picked up on but can actually cause blossom end rot.
 Tomato feeds are very high in potassium to promote strong fruit growth, but too much potassium can actually cause blossom end rot.

-High potassium levels can block calcium and prevent it from being taken up by your plant’s roots.
-This problem is further exacerbated by unknowing gardens that see the first signs of blossom end rot and think their plant is getting the nutrients it needs – so give it another feed of tomato food.
+High potassium levels can block calcium and prevent it from being taken up by your plant's roots.
+This problem is further exacerbated by unknowing gardeners that see the first signs of blossom end rot and think their plant is getting the nutrients it needs - so give it another feed of tomato food.

 You can see how this is a vicious circle that can quickly spiral.